ankitchandra99/XindusTradeEcommerce/README.md

 Request Parameters: productId (Path variable) - ID of the product to be removed from the wishlist.
 Response: A message indicating the success or failure of the operation.
 Authentication: Requires authentication .

+## TEST CASES:

+Test Case Documentation for Wishlist Controller
+1. shouldReturnInvalidUser_whenGetWishList
+Description:

+Verifies that the controller method throws a UserNotFoundException when an invalid user attempts to access their wishlist.
+Test Steps:

+Set up the mock authentication to return an invalid username.
+Execute the controller method to get the wishlist for the authenticated user.
+Verify that a UserNotFoundException is thrown.
+2. shouldReturnEmptyWishlist_whenGetWishList
+Description:

+Tests that the controller returns an empty wishlist when a valid user with no wishlist items requests their wishlist.
+Test Steps:

+Mock the UserRepository to return a user with no wishlist items.
+Execute the controller method to get the wishlist for the authenticated user.
+Verify that the response contains an empty wishlist.
+3. shouldReturnUserNotFound_whenAddWishList
+Description:

+Ensures that the controller method throws a UserNotFoundException when attempting to add a wishlist item for an invalid user.
+Test Steps:

+Execute the controller method to add a wishlist item for the authenticated user.
+Verify that a UserNotFoundException is thrown.
+4. shouldReturnSuccess_whenAddWishList
+Description:

+Tests that the controller successfully adds a wishlist item for a valid user.
+Test Steps:

+Mock the UserRepository to return a valid user.
+Execute the controller method to add a wishlist item for the authenticated user.
+Verify that the response indicates the item was added successfully.
+5. shouldReturnUserNotFoundException_whenDeleteWishList
+Description:

+Verifies that the controller method throws a UserNotFoundException when attempting to delete a wishlist item for an invalid user.
+Test Steps:

+Execute the controller method to delete a wishlist item for the authenticated user.
+Verify that a UserNotFoundException is thrown.
+6. shouldReturnWishListNotFound_whenDeleteWistList
+Description:

+Ensures that the controller method throws a WishlistItemNotFoundException when attempting to delete a non-existent wishlist item.
+Test Steps:

+Mock the UserRepository to return a valid user.
+Execute the controller method to delete a wishlist item for the authenticated user.
+Verify that a WishlistItemNotFoundException is thrown.
+7. shouldDeleteWistListSuccessfully
+Description:

+Tests that the controller successfully deletes an existing wishlist item for a valid user.
+Test Steps:

+Mock the UserRepository to return a valid user.
+Mock the WishlistRepository to return an existing wishlist item.
+Execute the controller method to delete the wishlist item for the authenticated user.
+Verify that the response indicates the item was deleted successfully.
+These test cases cover various scenarios related to accessing, adding, and deleting wishlist items for users in the system.
+They ensure that the WishlistController behaves as expected under different conditions.